 Though she has spent decades shaping students in STEM classrooms, Apple’s passion now lies in shaping understanding across cultures one story at a time.

 Apple lives in Baldwinsville, New York.
-A lifelong learner and lover of movement, She is a USTA-rated tennis player, an award-winning amateur ballroom dancer, and an organic gardener.
+A lifelong learner and lover of movement, she is a USTA-rated tennis player, an award-winning amateur ballroom dancer, and an organic gardener.
 In every facet of life, whether dancing, digging, or drafting prose, she remains grounded by a singular belief: that truth, told with compassion, can change the world.

 Website: AppleAnBooks.com | email: Apple@AppleAnBooks.com.